TheusMarqs/back-end-scheduling-project/README.md

 ## 🚀 Deployment
 The backend is deployed on **Render**, a platform for hosting web applications.
 The API is publicly accessible via the Render domain.

+🤝 Contributors
+Special thanks to the contributors:
+@nicksvalle

+Feel free to contribute by opening issues or submitting pull requests on the GitHub Repository.